doserjef/Switzerland24-Spatial-Workshop/README.md

   `01-swiss-european-goldfinch.R` by extending our occupancy model to a spatial occupancy model that is used to predict the distribution of the European goldfinch across Switzerland.
-- `04b-rock-buntings-occ.R`: *will be added shortly*.
-A script providing a detailed work through of fitting spatial occupancy models in `spOccupancy` to predict the distribution of rock buntings in Ticino.
+- `04b-spOccupancy-ubms-rock-buntings.R`: A script providing a detailed work through of fitting spatial occupancy models in `spOccupancy` to predict the distribution of rock buntings in Ticino.
 - `05-occupancy-model-survey-design-simulation.R`: this script shows how
   to assess the number of sites/visits in single-season occupancy model analyses using simulated data.